MichaelZaniewski/Healthcare-Project/README.md

    - Moving appropriate patients home the same day frees beds and reduces cost.

 4) Optimize discharge planning for conditions with high LOS
-   - Since cost rises drastically as LOS increases, plan the discharge path from day 1.
+   - Since cost rises drastically as LOS increases, plan the discharge path from day one.
    - Line up rehab or home-care early (have pre-generated lists to pull from) and remove common blockers: earlier imaging reads, faster transportation scheduling, and clear weekend and holiday handoffs.

 ## Assumptions, Limitations, and Caveats